robbyki/blog/content/Opinion/my-journey-away-from-vscode.md

 not believe that building and maintaining your own environment is suited for everyone and a good way to think about it is to not see it as a binary choice of better or worst at all actually.
-It has nothing to do with which one is better of faster.
+It has nothing to do with which one is better or faster.
 It has everything to do with what gives you the most gratification in the end.
 Do you need to be in the drivers seat and before you think that sounds like a really nice seat to be in -- don't.
 Being in the drivers seat means you are going to be spending a very significant amount of your time trying to learn